isomerpages/moe-jingshanpri/_useful-information/Student Services/Student Care Centre.md

 **Admission Criteria**

-All P1(2022) children who have successfully been allocated a place in Jing Shan Primary School for 2022 can indicate their interest in joining Little Professors @ Jing Shan Primary School.
+All Primary One (2025) children who have successfully been allocated a place in Jing Shan Primary School for 2025 can indicate their interest in joining Little Professors @ Jing Shan Primary School.
 Please note that placement in the SCC is subjected to vacancies and should there be more applicants for the vacancies, a ballot will be conducted.

 Please refer to the link below for “Student Care Form of Interest”: